st3b1t/SatoshiTop/README.md

 Learn more about Environment and Command line [parameters](docs/cli.md)...

-#### Bitcoin RPC client
+#### RPC client

 From version [v2.5.0](https://github.com/st3b1t/SatoshiTop/releases/tag/v2.5.0) SatoshiTop include an additional command defined in `bin/satoprpc`.
-This allows you to send RPC methodi to your bitcoin node.
+This allows you to send RPC methodi to your full node.
 Learn more:
 ```bash
 $ satoprpc --help